LastExceed/offsets-in-rythmgames/README.md

 This option too has a catch just like audio offset does with hitsounds: We can't predict when (or if at all) the player will press a key causing flashy light to appear and notes to disappear.
 These effects are therefore unaffected by visual offset.
 [Here's an example of what that looks like](https://youtu.be/iaqs6uQg1JI)

+Just like audio offset, video offset should always be negative.

 ## Input offset

 *I know that RoBeats has this pre-configured, and I think StepMania has a setting for this somewhere as well*